What is brachydactyly?

-The shortened fingers and toes of brachydactyly may cause you to have trouble finding shoes and gloves that fit.
-You may also experience some difficulty with grip.
-If the brachydactyly is severe in the feet, you may have some impaired walking.
-These symptoms are rare, however, when there is no accompanying condition.
+The shortened fingers and toes of brachydactyly may cause you to have difficulty with grip.
+If the brachydactyly is severe in the feet, you may have trouble walking.
+These symptoms are rare, however, when there is no other condition present.

 The different types of brachydactyly are categorized by the bones and digits affected.

-Type B brachydactyly affects the end of each finger.
+Type B brachydactyly affects the ends of the index through little fingers.
 The last bone on each finger is shortened or completely missing.
 The nails are also absent.
 The same occurs in the toes.
-The thumbs may be shorter, but are intact.
+The thumb bones are always intact but often flattened and/or split.

 Type C is rare and affects the index, middle, and little fingers.
 The middle phalanges, as in type A, are shortened, but the ring finger is often not affected and is the longest finger on the hand.

 Type D brachydactyly is considered to be common and affects only the thumbs.
 The end bones of the thumbs are shortened but all the fingers are normal.

 Type E brachydactyly is a rare form if it is not accompanied by another disorder.
 It is characterized by shortened metacarpals and metatarsals.
 These are the bones in the hands and feet that are third and fourth from the end of the digits.
 The result is small hands or feet.